 For years, I ignored my adrenal health and suffered from adrenal insufficiency.
-Meaning, my adrenal glands produced insufficient amounts of cortisol and adrenaline.
+Meaning, that my adrenal glands produced insufficient amounts of cortisol and adrenaline.
 My adrenals were burned out from a lack of sleep, and a pile of chronic stress wore heavy on me as I was burning both ends of the candle.
 I was literally burning out, and it was really affecting my health.
 I knew that I wasn’t the only one who didn’t sleep well, felt burned out, and needed a refill on catecholamines (dopamine, norepinephrine, and epinephrine) – so I started researching and creating.

-First, I rewrote my daily schedule to prioritize healing relaxation and restorative sleep.
+First, I rewrote my daily schedule to prioritize healing relaxation, and restorative sleep.
 Second, I researched specific nutrients that would support relaxation, nourish my adrenals, and help promote quality sleep.
-The following supplements have made a huge difference in my adrenal health based on my saliva testing and lab work: Adrenal Support, Adrenal Calm, and Melatonin – Slow Release, I also discovered that high dose melatonin Melatonin Max 60mg, created by Scientific Health Solutions, provides powerful antioxidant support for anyone on a healing journey or anyone who want to support vibrant health.
+The following supplements have made a huge difference in my adrenal health based on my saliva testing and lab work: Adrenal Calm, and Melatonin – Slow Release, I also discovered that high dose melatonin Melatonin Max 60mg, created by Scientific Health Solutions, provides powerful antioxidant support for anyone on a healing journey or anyone who want to support vibrant health.

 Our bodies are marvelous, integrated structures.
 They can heal and reverse most health challenges if properly supported.
 Saying integrated is an understatement.
 Every single day I am in awe of just how connected every facet of our bodies is to each other.
 In this case, it surprises many people to discover adrenal health is directly related to the immune system.
 Read on to discover how chronic stress is directly linked to breast cancer.
 I have also included action points to support your adrenal health and increased melatonin.

 In the last few years, no one will deny that collectively the world has been experiencing levels of chronic stress like never seen before.
 Chronic stress does its damage mainly through cortisol.
 The adrenal glands produce this hormone through signals from the hypothalamus and pituitary (H-P-A axis).
-Cortisol levels spike when the brain perceives a threat to the body (whether that threat is real or imagined) and go into a “fight or flight” response.
+Cortisol levels spike when the brain perceives a threat to the body (whether that threat is real or imagined) and goes into a “fight or flight” response.
 During this time, the brain literally “turns off” many functions of the immune system to send energy where it is needed at the moment for survival.
 What is the point of producing white blood cells when you feel like a lion is chasing you?
 Run!

 Our bodies were not designed to endure chronic spikes in cortisol.
 We need plenty of time in between for the parasympathetic nervous system (the calming part of the nervous system) to do its job of replenishment and healing.
 Our bodies were NOT created to live in a constant state of stress or even experience “fight or flight” responses several times per day.
-This is why chronic has been linked to a wide range of dis-eases, including breast cancer.
+This is why chronic has been linked to a wide range of diseases, including breast cancer.
 A Stanford University study found that 65% of advanced breast cancer patients had either consistently high or abnormally fluctuating cortisol levels.
 As expected, those with high cortisol levels also had fewer natural killer (NK) cells to ward off cancer.